eljs/el.js/README.md

 ### HTML

-Add this tag to the bottom of <body> before your custom scripts and deps.
+Add this tag to the bottom of <body> before your custom scripts and deps and reference window.El.
 ```html
 <script src="https://cdn.jsdelivr.net/gh/hanzo-io/el.js/el.min.js"></script>
 ```